OpenEvalProject/evals/manuscripts/elife-86727/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/86727/elife-86727-fig7-v1.jpg)

-**Figure 7.:** 2 (PGE2) secretion.The frequency of calcium transients is cell density-dependent manner.
+**Figure 7.:** The frequency of calcium transients is cell density-dependent manner.
 The ERK activation wave is there in both conditions.
 Because both calcium transient and ERK activation are required for radial spread of PKA activation (RSPA), the probability for PGE2 secretion is regulated as ‘AND gate’.

-## RSPA may not directly affect cell competition
+### RSPA may not directly affect cell competition

 Recently, PGE2 was shown to regulate cell competition among MDCK cells.
 Interestingly, extrusion of Ras-transformed MDCK cells has been shown to be suppressed by PGE2 (Sato et al., 2020), whereas extrusion of MDCK cells expressing constitutively active YAP was dependent on PGE2 (Ishihara et al., 2020).
 Therefore, the effect of PGE2 in cell competition could be markedly different according to the signaling cascades that cause the oncogenic changes of MDCK cells.
 Importantly, PGE2 promotes the extrusion of MDCK cells expressing the constitutively active YAP by internalization of E-cadherin (Ishihara et al., 2020), which is a relatively slow process.
 Since RSPA causes PKA activation for only several minutes in each cell, multiple RSPA events may be needed to reach the concentration required for the induction of extrusion.

-## The radius of RSPA might represent the amount of PGE2 discharge
+### The radius of RSPA might represent the amount of PGE2 discharge

 The radius of RSPA, in MDCK cells, might partially represent the amount of PGE2 discharge from the single cell.
 However, because of the cell-to-cell junction of the confluent MDCK cells, we failed to quantify the PGE2.
 In HeLa cells, we quantitated PGE2 secreted from a single cell by combining fluorescence microscopy and a simulation model (Watabe et al., 2023).

-## Limitations of this study
+### Limitations of this study

 It would be clear that the physiological relevance of RSPA remains.
 In MDCK cells, the treatment of NSAIDs, which perturb RSPA, did not show a detectable change in cell growth, ERK wave propagation during collective migration, migration velocity, cell survival, or apoptosis.
 In mice epidermis, the frequency of RSPA was not remarkably changed by inflammation or corrective migration, evoked by TPA treatment or wound, respectively.

-## Conclusions
+### Conclusions

 We have shown that the PGE2 discharge from a single cell is a stochastic and switch-like event in the confluent MDCK cells and mouse epidermis.
 The secreted PGE2 can transiently activate PKA in cells within a few hundred micrometers from the producer cell.
 The question of why cells adopt this pulsatile rather than continuous secretion of PGE2 awaits the future.

 ## Materials and methods

-## Reagents
+### Reagents

 ONO-AE3-208, PF-04418948, clozapine N-oxide, and PGE2 were purchased from Cayman Chemical.
 BAPTA-AM was obtained from Enzo Life Sciences.
 PD0325901, mitomycin C, and indomethacin were purchased from FUJIFILM Wako Pure Chemical Corp.
 AG1478 was purchased from BioVision Inc. Apyrase and EGF were obtained from Sigma-Aldrich.
 H-89 was purchased from Seikagaku Corp.
 The DREADD ligand, clozapine N-oxide, was purchased from Cayman Chemical.
 Flurbiprofen axetil was purchased from KAKEN Pharmaceutical.

-## Cell culture
+### Cell culture

 MDCK cells were purchased from the RIKEN BioResource Center (no. RCB0995).
 Lenti-X 293T cells were obtained from Invitrogen.
 MDCK and Lenti-X 293T cells were maintained in Dulbecco’s modiﬁed Eagle medium (FUJIFILM Wako Pure Chemical Corp.) containing 10% fetal bovine serum (Sigma-Aldrich) and 1% v/v penicillin−streptomycin (Nacalai Tesque).
 Cell line identity were validated.

-## Plasmids and primers
+### Plasmids and primers

 Plasmids and primers are described in Supplementary files 1 and 2.

-## Cell lines
+### Cell lines

 For the generation of MDCK cells stably expressing Booster-PKA or the other ectopic proteins, a lentiviral or piggyBac transposon system was employed.
 To prepare the lentivirus, a lentiCRISPRv2-derived expression plasmid, psPAX2 (plasmid no. 12260; Addgene), and pCMV-VSV-G-RSV-Rev (RIKEN BioResource Center) were co-transfected into Lenti-X 293T cells using polyethyleneimine (Polyscience).
 Virus-containing media were collected at 48 or 72 hr after transfection, filtered, and applied to target cells with 10 μg/mL polybrene (Nacalai Tesque).
 To introduce ectopic genes using a PiggyBac system, pPB plasmids and pCMV-mPBase(neo-) encoding piggyBac transposase were co-transfected into MDCK cells by electroporation with an Amaxa nucleofector (Lonza).
 Cells were selected with the medium containing the following antibiotics: 10 μg/mL blasticidin S (FUJIFILM Wako Pure Chemical Corp.), 100 μg/mL zeocin (InvivoGen), 2.0 μg/mL puromycin (InvivoGen), or 200 μg/mL hygromycin (FUJIFILM Wako Pure Chemical Corp.).